bbatjargal/PowerDiaryChallengeApp/readme.md

 # Design principles

-- SOLID
+- **SOLID**
-- Single-responsibility Principle (SRP) - A class should have one and only one reason to change, meaning that a class should have only one job.
+- *Single-responsibility Principle (SRP)* - A class should have one and only one reason to change, meaning that a class should have only one job.
-- Open-closed Principle (OCP) - Objects or entities should be open for extension but closed for modification.
+- *Open-closed Principle (OCP)* - Objects or entities should be open for extension but closed for modification.
-- Liskov Substitution Principle - Objects of a superclass shall be replaceable with objects of its subclasses without changing the behavior of the application.
+- *Liskov Substitution Principle (LSP)* - Objects of a superclass shall be replaceable with objects of its subclasses without changing the behavior of the application.
-- Interface segregation principle - A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+- *Interface segregation principle (ISP)* - A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
-- Dependency inversion principle - Entities must depend on abstractions, not on concretions.
+- *Dependency inversion principle (DIP)* - Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.

 # Dependency